apache/beam/learning/tour-of-beam/learning-content/java/schema-based-transforms/group/description.md

 ### Group with aggregation

-However often an aggregation of some form is desired.
-The builder methods inside the `Group` class allows building up separate aggregations for every field (or set of fields) on the input schema, and generating an output schema based on these aggregations.
+You will likely be using grouping to aggregate input data.
+The builder methods inside the `Group` class allow the creation of separate aggregations for every field (or set of fields) on the input schema and generate an output schema based on these aggregations.
 For example:

 ```
 PCollection<Row> aggregated = purchases